Holo-John/GT7-Output-Extension/README.md

 # GT7-Output-Extension
 Inkscape output extension that converts SVG 2.0 content to SVG 1.1 considering additional constraints of the Gran Turismo 7 Livery Editor.

-If you want to modify the code, follow these steps to setup your devenv:
+If you want to clone this repository, follow these steps to setup your devenv:

 1. Install Prerequisites
    - Inkscape version >= 1.4.2